WeirdMidas/SkySceneAddon/README.md

 Q. Why this difference between lowmem and high perf devices?
 A. The way these devices manage memory is COMPLETELY different.
 Low-mem devices easily experience memory pressure, so they require proactive swapping and require their LMKD to rely on ZRAM.
 High-perf devices, on the other hand, don't have these same problems because they only experience memory pressure when performing extreme tasks, far beyond what a low-mem can handle.

+Q. Why does SkyScene's Pinner service prioritize what's essential to the system?
+A. Simple.
+My Pinner service prioritizes pinning to memory what's truly important to the system and can't be delayed, like certain system_server libs and others.
+The goal is to minimize stalling of the main system thread by giving it the essential libs it uses for everything from the start.

 ## Credit